964 Pinocchio: Plot

-964 Pinocchio is a memory-wiped sex-slave cyborg who is disposed of by his owners for failure to maintain an erection.
-It is unclear in what ways he has been modified beyond having no memory and being unable to communicate.

-He is discovered by Himiko, a homeless girl, while wandering aimlessly through the city.
-Himiko has also been memory-wiped, possibly by the same company that "produced" Pinocchio, but she is fully functional.
-Himiko spends her days drawing maps of the city, to aid other memory-wiped people.
+964 Pinocchio is a memory-wiped sex-slave cyborg who is disposed of by his owners for failing to maintain an erection.
+While wandering aimlessly through the city, he is discovered by Himiko, a homeless girl, who has also been memory-wiped, but remains fully functional.
+She spends her days drawing maps of the city to aid other amnesiac people.